 happen, but none of them heard what he said, except Judas.
 He knew the

-Pharisees were going to stop him, and his money making venture was about to
+religious establishment would stop him, and his money making venture was about

-end, and so he was designing an exit strategy, but he didn't believe the
+end, and so he designed an exit strategy, but he didn't believe the

 statement that He would rise from the dead.
-The other disciples, while in the upper
+The other disciples didn't believe

-room waiting forty days for Pentecost, even then they were still mostly in the
+room waiting for Pentecost, they were still in the

 dark about almost everything.
 They had seen Jesus alive and they knew

-something was on the horizon, but didn’t have any specifics.
+something was coming, but they had no specifics.
 Pentecost came,

 and then they became united in one plan and purpose, and finally realized what